 Surprise!
 You didn’t see that coming, did you?
-Yes, I am black, or African-American, if you choose.
+Yes, I am black, or African-American, if you like.

 I will do my best to make this as short and painless as possible, mainly because (like most people, I guess) I hate talking about myself.
 It sounds like bragging, and once I start, it’s hard as hell to put on the brakes.

-From the time I heard my first song, I’ve been into all genres of music (even polka and country), but rock and roll was the only music that made me feel like a god with a “fuck you and fuck the world” attitude.
-I grew up around mostly white people (Irish and Italian, to be exact), and the few black kids I associated with used to call me a “white boy” because of my intelligence and tastes.
+I’ve been into all genres of music (even polka and country), for as long as I can remember, but rock and roll was the only music that made me feel like a god.
+Despite being a straight ‘A’ student, I’ve awlays had this rebellious nature that rock music seems to amp up.
+I think it’s because I always knew that we live in an unjust world.
+I grew up around mostly Irish, Italian, and Jews, and the few black kids I associated with used to call me a “white boy” because of my intelligence, tastes, and preference in company (long story, and you’re not getting it here).
 That changed when my mom and stepdad moved the family to St. Croix in the United States Virgin Islands (of which there are three).
 It was there that my “white boy-ness” dissipated into nothing.
-I began studying African and African-American history and getting involved in cultural events.
+I began studying African and African-American history and getting involved in cultural and political events.
 My mother was the one who pushed me in that direction.
 She was my bestie and always entertained my interests, whether it was science, art, or history.
-I have to give credit to my father, however, for building a library in our livingroom, from which I stayed engrossed in the world of knowledge at my disposal.
-His other contribution to my learning was a microscope and a telescope, making me the biggest nerd in the neighborhood.
-My friend’s big brother, who was a Marine, hooked me up with the space program, and every other month, I would receive packages from the National Aeronautics and Space Administration (NASA) and the Jet Propulsion Laboratory (JPL) full of information about the space program, documents of general astronomical information, and photographs of interstellar objects.
-As an artist, I would design and draw various starships and send them to NASA, and someone would reply, explaining why they wouldn’t be feasible given the limited technology at the time.
+I have to give credit to my father, however, for building that library and getting me a microscope and a telescope, making me the biggest nerd in the neighborhood.

 background art by bunintheoven

 Having lived on both ends of the societal spectrum, I learned a lot about myself and about people.
-I’ve always said that I’m too stupid to stay down.
 I’ve been in situations where most people would have given up, but being homeless didn’t depress me; I actually enjoyed myself regardless of my circumstances.
 I was hungry and homeless at one point, and during that time of sleeping on rooftops, couches, and on the subway, I taught myself to build websites, manage social media, and navigate the web.
 I quickly made a name for myself, though later on, I wished that I had used my real name because there is no record of “Patrick Chappelle” being involved in any web or app project during the late 2000s to early 2010s.

 On the other hand, I’ve attended red carpet galas, dined with the wealthy in their homes, and met some amazing models who made for great company.
 This was the result of a luxury e-mag I founded and published for six glorious years before Neuerotica (which I built on its ashes, so if you go back far enough through our articles, you might see some of those stories).
 Then the pandemic killed it, and here we are.